PaddlePaddle/book/image_classification/README.en.md

             layer_attr=paddle.attr.Extra(drop_rate=0.5))
         fc2 = paddle.layer.fc(input=bn, size=512, act=paddle.activation.Linear())
         return fc2

+    net = vgg_bn_drop(image)

     ```

+        The input to VGG main module is from the data layer. `vgg_bn_drop` defines a 16-layer VGG network, with each convolutional layer followed by BN and dropout layers.
+Here is the definition in detail:

         2.1.
 First defines a convolution block or conv_block.
 The default convolution kernel is 3x3, and the default pooling size is 2x2 with stride 2.
 Dropout specifies the probability in dropout operation.
 Function `img_conv_group` is defined in `paddle.networks` consisting of a series of `Conv->BN->ReLu->Dropout` and a `Pooling`.